Hart Dungeon: History

 Hart acquired the former army hospital mansion in 1951 and transformed its basement into his personal training centre shortly thereafter.
 This was done because Hart needed a training facility after the founding of his first wrestling promotion in 1948.
 Although, the nickname itself developed over time when Stampede Wrestling became world famous.

 Aside from professional wrestlers, the Dungeon provided training grounds for various athletes from strongmen to football players.
 The majority of Hart's sons trained in the Dungeon and went on to become involved in the wrestling world including Bret and Owen Hart.
 Other famous Dungeon graduates include Billy Graham, Greg Valentine, Bad News Brown, Davey Boy Smith, Brian Pillman, Jushin Thunder Liger, Ricky Fuji, Chris Jericho, Lance Storm, Chris Benoit, Justin Credible, Edge, Christian and Mark Henry.

-Natalya, daughter of Jim Neidhart and granddaughter of Stu, was the first ever woman to graduate from the Dungeon.
+As a teenager, Rhonda Sing approached members of the Hart wrestling family and asked to be trained, but she was rejected as they did not train women wrestlers at the time.
+Bret Hart, however, claims it had more to do with scheduling conflicts.
+Nattie "Natalya" Neidhart, daughter of Jim Neidhart and granddaughter of Stu, was ultimately the first woman to graduate from the Dungeon.

 I take a lot of pride in being one of the last guys that had the hands-on training from Stu Hart when I went to the Hart family to train ...
 It was a good experience just to be there, to imagine all the people that had been through there, and all the blood, sweat, and tears that had been paid ...
 Going to the Hart family for training was kind of like, if you're a very religious person, going to the Vatican.